 Operated by former employees who volunteer their time.
 Not officially endorsed or supported.
 Join us!

-Money: Finance, stock, and tax issues for HP and HPE alumni
+Money: Finance, stock, and tax issues for HP, HPInc, and HPE alumni

 Advice and reference info from members.
 This topic is covered in the HPAA Finance Forum

 Time to untangle your stock!
 With any employer, no one but you really cares about your employment-related stock.
 Due to the HP Breakup, you may have stock in up to seven HP-related companies.
 It may not all be held in the same place.
 Many find stray accounts -- or need to retrieve stock or dividends turned over to a state as "unclaimed."
 With each spinoff, the cost basis for your shares changed.
 You could pay taxes twice on the same income.
 Your heirs won't need to know your cost basis, but will need to find all the shares.
 An HP Alumni team developed a step-by-step process to find and protect your stock.
 Go to Employee Stock

 If you received a "Potential Private Retirement Benefit Information" notice from Social Security, it is usually based on outdated information about a retirement plan or an employee stock fund.
 Note the "Year Reported" date on the form included in the body of the notice.
 Here's how to decode it: https://www.hpalumni.org/PotentialBenefitLetter

 If leaving or recently left, see our ASAP Checklist -- what to do before losing access to the company's internal systems and in the following few weeks.

 Contacts for former employees.
 Member advice: stock records, employment and salary verification, Payroll.
 W-2, HPInc and HPE Retirement Service Centers, HPInc and HPE Benefits Centers, etc.